 This is where I come in.
 I am extremely – excuse my french – anal, about planning my trips.
 I thought this would be a bit more of a struggle, we were eight very different personalities so while planning was exciting, it was also frustrating at times because it felt like a big responsibility and if everything goes to shit, it’s kinda my fault.
 While I am very bossy about how I want to spend my days on vacation, my self esteem is also tied to everyone telling me how well organized my trips are and so I wanted to accommodate everyone.

-Day 1: Colombo
+Day 1: Arriving in Colombo

 breakfast in sri lanka

-Day 2-3: Sigiriya and Dambulla
+Day 2-3: Exploring Sigiriya and Dambulla

 Day 4: Minneriya National Park